 Eyeliner: I used the technique shown in the following video to make a "gel" eyeliner.
 Although it worked well, I prefer using water to make a mineral eyeliner.
 I also don't know how my eyes would react if I used Rallye balm at the lash roots every day.
 Maybe it would be fine, and maybe I'll try it at some point—a lot of people use castor oil as a lash growth serum.

 Eyelid primer: It seems counterproductive to apply an oil-based product under powder eyeshadow, but I tried it nonetheless.
-I rubbed the bullet directly over my clean eyelids, let it sink in, smoothed it out with my fingertip, and then patted down RAL's Pixie Dust eyeshadow as a base.
+I rubbed the bullet directly over my clean eyelids, let it sink in, smoothed it out with my fingertip, and then patted RAL's Pixie Dust eyeshadow as a base.
 If your eyelids are very oily, this method might not work for you.
-It was OK as a primer, but I prefer Paula Dorf.
+It worked OK on me, perhaps a touch tacky.

 Bottom line: I wish RAL listed the ingredients on their packaging so I could identify what was irritating the corners of my mouth.
 It's a very good lip balm, but I can't call it holy grail.